 45 Substance Abuse & Mental Health Servs.
 Admin., U.S. Dep't Health & Human Servs., Methadone Treatment for Pregnant Women, Pub.
 No. SMA 06-4124 (2006) ("If you're pregnant and using drugs such as heroin or abusing opioid prescription pain killers, it's important that you get help for yourself and your unborn baby.
 Methadone maintenance treatment can help you stop using those drugs.
-It is safe for the baby, keeps you free of withdrawal, and gives you a chance to take care of yourself").
+It is safe for the baby, keeps you free of withdrawal, and gives you a chance to take care of yourself.").

-controlled substance now constitutes chemical endangerment, it stands to reason that provision of that controlled aiding and abetting substance would be chemical endangerment.
+substance would be aiding and abetting chemical endangerment.
 Indeed, the Alabama Legislature recognized the potential for practitioner liability in each of the rejected proposals to expand the law, and included language safeguarding receipt of prescribed medication and exempting health care providers from criminal liability.
-46 The Court of Criminal Appeals' sweeping expansion of the chemical law failed to take these endangerment issues consideration, creating great uncertainty among health care providers and potentially chilling their ability to practice according to their medical judgment and the standard of care.
+46 The Court of Criminal Appeals' sweeping expansion of the chemical endangerment law failed to take these issues consideration, creating great uncertainty among health care providers and potentially chilling their ability to practice according to their medical judgment and the standard of care.